Polydile/dile-pages/README.md

 ## Example

-In the example bellow the active page will be the third: the div with the name="page3".
+In the example bellow the active page will be the third: the div with the attribute name="page3".

 ```
 <dile-pages selected="page3" attrforselected="name">